bordaigorl/rmview/README.md

 ## Disclaimer

 This project is not affiliated to, nor endorsed by, [reMarkable AS](https://remarkable.com/).
-**I assume no responsiblitiy for any damage done to your device due to the use of this software.**
+**I assume no responsibility for any damage done to your device due to the use of this software.**

 ## Licence